 5.2.b

+This amendment improves the spatial reuse of multiple simultaneous nearby transmissions to increase the aggregated system throughput.

-The amendment will be evaluated with a set of typical deployment scenarios representative of the main expected usage models: residential, enterprise, indoor, outdoor hotspot and outdoor backhaul.
+The amendment will be evaluated with a set of typical deployment scenarios representative of the main expected usage models: residential, enterprise, indoor, outdoor, hotspot and outdoor/indoor backhaul.

 Power efficiency is intended to measure consumption (Joules/bit) of devices which can reasonably be assumed to be powered by batteries and takes into account average power consumption for a given scenario.

+IEEE 802.11ad-2012, Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications – Amendment 3: Enhancements for Very High Throughput in the 60 GHz frequency band

 References: